Why do you need to shutdown computer remotely?

 Turning on file and printer sharing is a necessary preparation step.
 It helps the target computer to receive the shutdown command to achieve the purpose of shutting down it remotely.

 Step 1.
-Press Windows key + R to invoke the Run dialog box.
+Press Win + R to invoke the Run dialog box.
 Type in “control panel” and hit OK.

 Step 2.
 At the top right of the main interface of Control Panel, change the view mode to Large icons and find Network and Sharing Center.